3 months ago ·

-Now you might notice that selling tokens for cheaper than the external markets (creating arbitrage opportunities) is not ideal for index token holders.
+Now you might notice that selling tokens for cheaper than the external markets (creating arbitrage opportunities) is not ideal for index token holders who own a share of the pool.
 This is why PieDAO and Indexed.Finance both charge a swap fee.
 In the case of Indexed.Finance this fee is 2.5% whereas PieDao charges a 1% fee.

 The tradeoff here is the following: a higher fee protects index holders better from impermanent loss but a lower fee attracts more trading volume.